Layloe/Elisa/README.md

  -updating routes
  -review postContrller.js functions and inspect the way I set up my new post function and how it interacts with the rest of the functions.
  -postController.getPostById is also a point of intrest -getting closer, keep it up!

+ 2023-11-5
+ -edit.js, home.js, and postRoutes.js are to be put into one doc -edit.js, home.js, and postController.js are to be put into one doc -doing this will not only make my code dry it will also make it easier to read -easier said then done, prepare for a wave of errors